What to Do After a Car Accident

 Call a car wreck attorney:

+Never flee the scene without exchanging information and speaking to police.
 Once you are able to leave the scene and get medical help, we recommend calling a lawyer who has experienced with car accidents in Tampa, FL.
 You will benefit from an experienced lawyer guiding you through the insurance claim and litigation processes.

 Who Is Liable For my Car Accident Injures?